 For example if you’re running your own newly established business and you expect your sole trader income to increase substantially in the next 12 months over the 2020 financial year, by holding off (if possible) the purchase of your next work-related asset worth up to $30,000 until the 1st of July of this year, using the instant write-off method could help lower your taxable income and may even be the thing you need to keep you from moving up into a higher tax bracket for the 2020 financial year… saving you some big bucks come tax time.

-On the other hand if you know you have had a bumper of a year and have earned higher than usual income, it may be the perfect time to put some money back into repairing that rental property or replacing old work-related tools which you may have been holding off for a while now as this will help lower your taxable income for 2019.
+On the other hand if you know you have had a bumper of a year and have earned higher than usual income, it may be the perfect time to put some money back into repairing that rental property or replacing old work-related tools.
+This will help lower your taxable income for 2019.

 For every profession, there may be numerous work-related expenses which are industry specific that are tax deductible.
 So it’s important to think of all the expenses you’ve incurred (which your employer hasn’t already reimbursed you for) which relates directly to your job because if there’s a nexus it’s most likely a tax-deductible expense that you should be claiming!